UnconnectedBedna/shrink-backup/README.md

 **Don't forget to make the script executable if you git clone.**

-**To restore a backup, simply "burn" the img file to a device using your favorite method.**
+**To restore a backup, simply "burn" the img file to a device using your favorite method.**<br>
+When booting up a restored image with autoresize active, wait until the the reboot sequence has occured.
+The login prompt may very well become visible before the autoresize function has rebooted.

 ## Usage
 ```